File Operations

 - Press

-to enter rename mode - Edit the current name (pre-filled)
+to enter rename mode. - The current name is pre-filled for easy editing.

 - Press